elboKazQC/inspection-Chariot-elevateur/inspection-form/README.md

 ## Forklift Inspection Form

 This application renders a digital version of the forklift inspection checklist.
 It includes fields for the operator information and a signature area.
-When the form is submitted, the data is uploaded to OneDrive as a JSON file.
+When the form is submitted, the data is uploaded to OneDrive as a JSON file and a PDF summary is created on the server.